TAMILMANI1234/Frontend-Developer-Assignment_Totality-Corp/README.md

    ![Screenshot (37)](https://github.com/TAMILMANI1234/Frontend-Developer-Assignment_Totality-Corp/assets/81792499/b79a131c-e3dd-4fc2-a891-fe2f2f0fb773)

-### Functionality
+### Functionalities

               Note: Before starting or runing the application,must start the JSON server Logally, otherwise shows Warning. because Api is not hosted in online.
 Below command is user to start the json server.
                   "json-server --watch Users/users.json --port 3500 "

-   1.Login and Regitration:
+   1. Login and Regitration:
-        * Landing page of the Application is Lodin Page, Registration page is available by clicking the create account.
+        * Landing page of the Application is Lodin Page
+        * Registration page is available by clicking the create account.
         * Complete Authentication is provided, except "Token".
 Routing is prodected
         * Iligal appliction access is occur, it shows 401 Unauthorised